Real-Time Sync: From HTTP to Reactive Backends

 How complicated is the transition?

-Good news: You don't have to change everything at once.
-You can transition step by step.
+Good news: you do not have to change everything at once.
+You can move across step by step.

-Let's look at an example: How much simpler does the code become?
+Let's look at an example: just how much simpler does the code get?

 Before: With the Old System (HTTP)

-Over 50 lines of code just for a simple display
+Over 50 lines of code just to show a list

 Code Example